inatic/magento2-facebookfeed/README.md

 ### Cron

 A cron job takes care of generating the Facebook feed on a daily basis.
 This is configured in `/etc/crontab.xml` and the file in this case is set to be generated every day at half an hour past midnight.
-As you can see, the object being instantiated is `Inatic\FeedFacebook\Cron\GenerateFeed` and the `execute` method is called on this object.
+As you can see, the object being instantiated is `Inatic\FeedFacebook\Cron\GenerateFeed` and the `execute` method is called on the object.
 Latter method executes `xmlFeed->getFeed()` to get the XML feed data and saves it to the `pub` directory in the Magento installation.

 ```
 <?xml version="1.0"?>